 In Understanding the Scriptures, Scott Hahn does an excellent job engaging the reader and providing the tools to interpret the story of Salvation History in the Bible.
 It’s masterfully written so that young and adult students can grasp and put to use the key concepts he teaches for understanding the Scriptures.
 For our purposes, we would like to draw attention to his presentation on the senses of Scripture, which are the literal sense and the spiritual sense.
 The spiritual sense is subdivided into three distinct aspects: the moral, allegorical, and anagogic (a big fancy word meaning “the eternal perspective”).
 So all together we can treat them as “the four senses of Scripture.”
 Hahn emphasizes that while we must try to understand the literal sense first, the moral, allegorical, and anagogic senses are indispensable keys to unlocking the full meaning of the text.
 Here, we will give due consideration to all of these aspects when presenting the connections between liturgical readings on any given Sunday.
 The one we will spend more time unpacking will usually be the allegorical sense.

 The Bible Project videos present a range of topics related to reading and interpreting the Scriptures.
 They cover every book of the Bible in picture board format and also treat various groups of books in the Bible thematically.
 My favorite videos deal with word studies that delve deeper into the Hebrew philology.
 Clear and simple, yet deep and enriching, each video is aimed at enabling the layperson to study and pray with the Scriptures with confidence.
-Videos are short enough to watch in under 10 minutes.
+Each video is around six minutes long, on average, but packed with easy to grasp information and insights on the Scriptures.
 CAVEAT: they are binge worthy.
 You could spend hours watching these videos, though in my opinion, it would be time well spent leaning about the word of God.
 Here’s a sample of what I’m talking about.

 My desire is to cover the readings for Sundays and Solemnities throughout the liturgical year and share some insights based on the four senses of Scripture, focusing mainly on the allegorical sense, to make some connections between the Gospel and the other readings for that day, within the context of their respective Liturgical Season.